pentandra/lifepreserver/etc/dictionaries/README.md

 This folder contains hunspell dictionaries for spellchecking the [lifepreserver project](https://github.com/pentandra/lifepreserver).

-The primary language of this project is US English, but we include other languages as well.
-Dictionaries for these languages are found in subfolders that are named in accordance with hunspell naming conventions.
-To support a language, simply create a folder using this naming convention, and drop your dictionary and affix files into it.
+The primary language of this project is US English, but we support checking the spelling of other languages as well.
+In HTML or XHTML, simply add the proper [BCP47](https://tools.ietf.org/html/bcp47) code to a `lang` or `xml:lang` attribute of the enclosing element of the text you want to have checked.

+Dictionaries for these languages are grouped here into subfolders corresponding to specific languages and regions.
+To support a language, simply create a folder and put your base dictionary and the associated affix file into it.

-Any files that end with `.dic` or `.yaml` in a subdirectory and do not have a associated affix file will be automatically added as an _extra dictionary_ during the Nanoc build process.
+In order to support multiple extra and/or personal dictionaries per language, we have adopted the following convention: to each base dictionary found in a given folder, any file that ends with `.dic` or `.yaml` in that folder (and does not have a associated affix file, i.e. is not a base dictionaries itself) will be added as a _personal_ or _extra_ dictionary during the Nanoc build process.

+See [the `dictionaries` datasource](../../lib/data_sources/dictionaries.rb) for more detail on how this process works, and [the `dictionary` helper](../../lib/filters/spell_checker/dictionary.rb) for more detail about mapping between [BCP47](https://tools.ietf.org/html/bcp47) language tags and these hunspell conventions.

 The purpose of the YAML files is to create a foundation for doing something with acronyms in the future.
 For YAML files, only the keys will be added as dictionary entries, and each will be added as an _acronym dictionary_.

-See [the `dictionaries` datasource](../../lib/data_sources/dictionaries.rb) for more detail on how this process works, and [the `dictionary` filter](../../lib/filters/spell_checker/dictionary.rb) for detail about mapping between [BCP47](https://tools.ietf.org/html/bcp47) language tags and these hunspell conventions.

 ## Upstream sources